robclark19/pathanalysismethods/README.md

 # Origin of Project Idea

-The authors on this project have applied path analysis (specfically with the piecewiseSEM package in R) to applied entomology projects in forests, agroecosystems, and even molecular ecology.
-Much of the underlying methods are replicated across these projects and a general interst by students and professionals alike has remained constant over the past 5-6 years.
+The authors on this project have applied path analysis (specifically with the piecewiseSEM package in R) to applied entomology projects in forests, agroecosystems, and even molecular ecology.
+Much of the underlying methods are replicated across these projects and a general interest by students and professionals alike has remained constant over the past 5-6 years.

 # Examples from published works